Monmouth University: Undergraduate admissions

-In 2023, the university accepted 90.9% of applicants, with those admitted having an average 3.57 GPA and those submitting test scores having an average 1110-1300 SAT score or average 22-30 ACT score.
+In 2023, the university accepted 90.9% of applicants, with those admitted having an average 3.57 GPA and those submitting test scores having an average 1110–1300 SAT score or average 22–30 ACT score.

 Rankings

 Monmouth University's placement on the U.S. News & World Report Best Colleges Ranking increased during the 2010s, moving from 76 in 2005 to 37 in 2012 and 30 in 2013 among regional universities in the Northern United States.
 By 2018, Monmouth ranked at 28 among northern regional universities, its highest spot at the time from U.S. News & World Report.
 The ranking also made Monmouth the highest private regional university in New Jersey and the state's second-highest regional university behind The College of New Jersey.

 Despite moving up in the U.S. News & World Report ranking, however, Monmouth University did not appear on Forbess List of America's Best Colleges until 2021.
 Mark Blackmon, the director of News and Public Affairs at Monmouth, attributed the school's omission in 2016 to Forbes relying "on some information that can be highly subjective", with schools "[losing] points for awarding grants and scholarships".
 In response to Forbes allegedly lowering a school's ranking for providing financial support, Blackmon commented that, "We are actually quite proud that we can assist so many students in getting an education", and concluded, "Even though Monmouth failed to make the Forbes list, I think that it doesn't reflect the quality of its teachers and the type of school that Monmouth is.
 I think it should have definitely made it."
 The 2021 ranking marked the first appearance of Monmouth University, in which it placed 394.
 It remained on Forbes' rankings until dropping off in 2024.

-Monmouth University has held multiple academic symposia on the work of Bruce Springsteen and houses the Bruce Springsteen Archives and Center for American Music.
+Monmouth University has held multiple academic symposia on the work of Bruce Springsteen and houses the Bruce Springsteen Center for American Music.